david125tran/Tableau/README.md

 Section 5 - P1-Airline-Comparison shows two different airlines with different revenues over different financial quarters.
 1) Airline Comparison - I do a blend of the file to show a comparison of the revenues of the two airlines split up by region.
 I do a blend instead of a join because the tables have different levels of granularity for the region.
 One airline covers more regions and thus has more granularity.

+Section 6 - P1-UK-Bank-Customers
+1) Bank Customers Distribution
+a) Map - I set the Region dimension into a geographical location.
+I then configure the unknown locations so that Tableau can understand where they are to show the geographical distribution of the customer base.
+b) Gender - I show the gender distribution of the customer base as a percentage.
+c) Age - I show the age distribution of the customer base in bins.
+I create a parameter for the age groups so that the bins can be either 1, 5, or 10 year age bins.
+d) Balance - I show the balance distribution of the customer base in bins.
+I create a parameter for the balance groups so that the bins can be any balance that is typed in.
+e) Job - I show the job distribution of the customer base as a tree map.
+f) Customer Segmentation Dashboard - I create an interactive dashboard that shows the map, gender, age, balance, and job distribution of the customer base.
+Where you can click on individual dimensions to see how the rest of the customer distribution changes.